 Webinar: Putting Habits of a Systems Thinker into Daily Practice

-Tracy Benson, President, Waters Foundation
+Tracy Benson, President, Waters Center

-Romy Banks, Director of Operations, Waters Foundation
+Romy Banks, Director of Operations, Waters Center

 This webinar will help you explore the essential habits of a systems thinker, along with tools that help us all put the habits into day-to-day practice.
 During the webinar you will be introduced to the habits and how they apply to personal growth, classroom instruction, leadership development and organizational learning.

-Using Stock-Flow Maps to Deepen Understanding of Persuasive Techniques
+Webinar: Using Stock-Flow Maps to Deepen Understanding of Persuasive Techniques

 Facilitator: Brian Bindschadler, Orange Grove Middle School, Tucson AZ